PeterDenton/Eigenvector-Eigenvalue-Identity/Readme.md

 For further references see [arXiv:1908.03795](https://arxiv.org/abs/1908.03795).
 We first discovered this in the context of neutrino oscillations in matter in [arXiv:1907.02534](https://arxiv.org/abs/1907.02534).
 We believe that the first instance of anything like this expression appeared in Karl Löwner. Über monotone Matrixfunktionen.
 Math.
 Z., 38(1):177–216, 1934.
 The first instance of this expression seems to have appeared in R. C. Thompson.
 Principal submatrices of normal and Hermitian matrices.
 Illinois J. Math., 10:296–308, 1966.
+A related expression appeared in 1834 by Jacobi.